 Supreme Court Hears Oral Arguments in Oil States Energy Services, LLC.
 V. Greene’s Energy Group, LLCNovember 28, 2017

 Supreme Court Hears Oral Arguments in Oil States Energy Services, LLC.
-V. Greene’s Energy Group, LLC by Stephen G. Kunin and W. Todd Baker
+V. Greene’s Energy Group, LLC by W. Todd Baker

 In a widely anticipated case, yesterday, the Supreme Court heard oral arguments in Oil States Energy Services, LLC.
 V. Greene’s Energy Group, LLC on the question of whether AIA administrative trials (“AIA trials”) are Constitutional.
 While the justices appeared split on whether the AIA trials violate the Constitution’s separation of powers between the authorities of Article I and Article III adjudication bodies of first review to invalidate granted patents, it was readily apparent that Congressional action in concert with USPTO rule and practice changes may be needed to address the concerns raised at oral argument regarding the need to improve fairness and balance in the AIA proceedings.
 The Article III right to jury trial question appeared to be cabined to the subject of patent infringement and the right to money remedies for infringement.